Skip to main content

 • Aboriginal and/or Torres Strait Islander

-• refugee or asylum seeker with a special visa
+• refugee or asylum seeker with a special visa.

 More information: Early Start Kindergarten | Victorian Government

-Free kindergarten
+Free Kindergarten

 The Victorian Government has made kindergarten free for all 3-year-old and 4-year-old children.
 This helps every child get the best start in life.